Color Contrast Checker for Tailwind CSS

 Frequently Asked Questions

-Why check colour contrast in Tailwind CSS?
+Why use a color contrast checker for Tailwind CSS?

 How to use the results